 After working for four years in private practice at Slaughter and May in the City of London and for two years in-house as Counsel at Tiphook plc, Belinda joined GSK in 1994 as Senior Counsel to SmithKline Beecham's International business.
 She moved to Consumer Healthcare UK in 2001, taking on the role of VP Legal, Consumer Healthcare UK, Ireland and Nutritional Healthcare, after the merger of Glaxo Wellcome and SmithKline Beecham.
 In 2006, she was appointed VP Legal, Consumer Healthcare Europe and Oral Health Category, GSK.
-She is currently VP Legal, Consumer Europe and Global Categories, for GSK.
+She is currently VP Legal, Consumer Europe, Global Categories and R&D, for GSK.

 The Very Revd Dianna Gwilliams

 Born in Boulder, Colorado, The Very Revd Dianna Gwilliams BA MA (Youth Ministry and Theological Education) read Physics and Chemistry at University and graduated shortly before moving to the UK to work as a Sound Engineer.
 She stayed in the industry for 12 years before training for Ordination.

 Having served as Vicar of St Barnabas Dulwich from 1999 and Honorary Canon and Acting Archdeacon of Southwark from 2006, she was installed as Dean of Guildford in September 2013.